beakerbrowser/beaker/README.md

     - [App Scheme](https://github.com/beakerbrowser/beaker/wiki/App-Scheme)
 - [**Tutorials**](https://beakerbrowser.com/docs/tutorials/)

+## Contributing

+Interested in contributing?
+See the list of [issues with the help wanted label](https://github.com/beakerbrowser/beaker/labels/help%20wanted) to get started.

 ## Env Vars

 - `DEBUG`: which log systems to output?
 A comma-separated string.
 Can be `beaker`, `dat`, `bittorrent-dht`, `dns-discovery`, `hypercore-protocol`.
 Specify `*` for all.